yanivnizry/snips/README.md

 # Snips Mobile App

 A React Native mobile application built with TypeScript, featuring Home and Feed pages with content from Snips API.
-The app provides a modern, performant mobile experience with optimized list rendering, infinite scrolling, and responsive design.
+The app provides a modern, performant mobile experience with optimized list rendering, infinite scrolling, video playback controls, and responsive design.

 ## Table of Contents